zaczap/bios201/Workshop3/README.md

 As we noticed in the last section, some of the similar samples cluster together, but we don't observe two well-defined groups of diseased and healthy samples.
-In this case, it's because we've spiked in a simulated sequencing batch effect, which causes some of the samples from the same sequencing run to appear more biologically similar than they really are.
+In this case, it's because we've spiked in a simulated sequencing batch effect, which causes some of the samples from the same sequencing run to appear more similar than they really are.

 [Batch effects](http://www.molmine.com/magma/global_analysis/batch_effect.html) are